FAQ & Camper Tips

 • A music stand, or some way of supporting handouts (with some kind of clip to hold paper fast when the wind is blowing).

-• Spare music supplies, such as extra strings, capos, fingerpicks and flatpicks, rosin, etc.
+• Spare supplies for your instrument(s), such as extra strings, capos, fingerpicks and flatpicks, rosin, etc.

 Artists’ CDs and Instructional Matierials

 No doubt you’ll want to take home lots of CDs, books and videos by your favorite banjoists.
-We’ll have an artists’ sales booth, run by volunteers, to help you fulfill this aim.
-We won’t be able to take credit cards at this booth.
-To make things easier for our volunteers, please bring along at least several personal checks or a reserve of cash.
-Thanks in advance for your cooperation on this!
+We’ll have an artists’ sales booth run by volunteers to help you fulfill this aim.
+Naturally, we prefer payments by cash or check, but we now have a “square” device that takes payment directly by major credit cards.

 When You Arrive on Site